UCSC-VLAA/DMAE/README.md

 ### Models

-Our pre-trained ResNet-50 model and finetuned checkpoints on object detection can be downloaded as following:
+The checkpoints of our pre-trained and finetuned ViT-Base on ImageNet-1k can be downloaded as following:

 |             |                                          Pretrained Model                                           | Epoch |